Sean O'Haire: Personal life

-Haire married a woman named Joy Elizabeth in Maui, Hawaii on May 15, 2005.
+Haire married a woman named Joy Elizabeth in Maui, Hawaii, on May 15, 2005.
 Approximately a year and a half later, he announced their divorce during a radio interview with SquaredCircleRadio.

-Haire was involved in an altercation where he was jumped outside of a bar in Hilton Head, South Carolina on March 30, 2007, in which he sustained fractures to his face and skull, including his orbital bone.
+Haire was involved in an altercation where he was jumped outside of a bar in Hilton Head, South Carolina, on March 30, 2007, in which he sustained fractures to his face and skull, including his orbital bone.
 As a result of the fight, the vision in his left eye was impaired.
 Although Haire claimed that he was going to the aid of a friend, witnesses asserted that Haire tried to instigate a fight with one of his alleged assailants, Juan Brantley.
 Brantley had filed a complaint with police on March 17, in which he stated that Haire had attempted to start a fight with him at another bar.

 Arrests

 In 1992, Haire was arrested in Hilton Head Island and charged with assault.

-In June 2004, Haire was arrested and charged with multiple counts of assault after a brawl at a Hilton Head night club, but he was only convicted of one count of assault in 2006.
+In June 2004, Haire was arrested and charged with multiple counts of assault after a brawl at a Hilton Head night club, in which he was accused of striking two women.
+He was later convicted of one count of assault in 2006.

 On April 24, 2007, Haire was charged with aggravated assault and battery for a fight at a bar weeks prior.
 The charge was later dismissed.

-On September 6, 2009, Haire was arrested in Chatham County, Georgia for allegedly assaulting his girlfriend.
+On September 6, 2009, Haire was arrested in Chatham County, Georgia, for allegedly assaulting his then girlfriend.
 He was charged with domestic battery and criminal trespassing before being released on $4,600 bail.

-On November 23, 2011, Haire was again arrested in Chatham County, Georgia and charged with battery.
+On November 23, 2011, Haire was again arrested in Chatham County, Georgia and charged with simple battery.
 He was later released on $1,850 bail.

 Death

-On the morning of September 9, 2014, Haire was found dead by his father, hanging from a bedpost in his bedroom in the Spartanburg, South Carolina home they shared.
+On the morning of September 9, 2014, Haire's father found him dead, hanging from a bedpost in his bedroom in the Spartanburg, South Carolina home they shared.
 He was 43 years old.
-It was determined by the Spartanburg County coroner's office that Haire died by suicide the night prior.
+It was determined by the Spartanburg County coroner's office that Haire committed suicide the night prior.
 Haire's passing was announced to the public via Twitter by former WCW wrestler and personal friend of Haire's Scotty Riggs.
-Haire reportedly battled years of depression and substance addiction in the years prior to his death.
+Haire reportedly battled depression and substance addiction for many years.
 It was reported that Haire had attended WWE sponsored rehab six times in the six years preceding his death.